Everything You've Come to Expect: Songs

 "Used to Be My Girl" is a "Homme-tinged desert rider", with lyrics that evoke a "quasi comic self loathing".
-"She Does the Woods" is punctuacted by "high-drama stabs".
-Turner said the track improved after Owen Pallet's arrangements were added, and was direct about the lyrics, "Its pretty obvious that its about shagging in the woods".
+"She Does the Woods" is punctuated by "high-drama stabs".
+Turner said the track improved after Pallet's arrangements were added, and was direct about the lyrics, "Its pretty obvious that its about shagging in the woods".
 Both tracks are a "double bill of [...] moodier tunes" and due to their placement on the album have been said to "evoke the sense it's one epic track", both likened to a mix of previous Arctic Monkeys' works, "Suck It and See infused with the darker rhythms of Humbug".
-"Pattern" is a orchestral pop track with "Isaac Hayes influenced" strings, that give it "a soulful swagger".
-Lyrically being a "the-morning-after-several-nights-in-a-row-before lament".
+"Pattern" is an orchestral pop track with "Isaac Hayes influenced" strings, that give it "a soulful swagger".
+Lyrically, the song is a the-morning-after-several-nights-in-a-row-before lament.